OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ### Implicit `any`

 TypeScript variable types can be [implicitly]((https://www.typescriptlang.org/docs/handbook/type-inference.html) defined.
-If the TypeScript compiler is unable to determine the type of a variable (either because type is not defined explicitly or type inference isn't possible), then is an implicit `any` and you will receive a compilation-time error.
+If the TypeScript compiler is unable to determine the type of a variable (either because type is not defined explicitly or type inference isn't possible), then it's an implicit `any` and you will receive a compilation-time error.

 The most common case on any implicit `any` is in a variable declaration, such as `let value;`.
 There are two ways to avoid this: